Although no one really knows when soap was discovered, there are various legends surrounding its beginning.

 In the 19th century, Louis Pasteur proclaimed that good personal hygiene would reduce the spread of diseases which helped increase the demand for soap.

 In the United States, by the beginning of the 19th century, soap making was one of the fastest growing industries.
 Rural Americans made homemade soap using a process developed during Colonial times.
 They would save ashes from their fires for months.
-When they had enough fat left over from butchering hogs they would make soap.
+When they had enough fat leftover from butchering hogs they would make soap.

 Old fashioned lye was made using hardwood ashes, a barrel or ash hopper, and rainwater.
 Holes were drilled in the bottom of a barrel.
-The barrel was placed on a grooved stone slab which rested on a pile of rocks.
+The barrel was placed on a grooved stone slab that rested on a pile of rocks.
 A layer of gravel was placed over the holes.
 Then a layer of straw, twigs, and sticks was placed on top of the gravel as a filter to prevent the ashes from getting in the solution.
 After filling a barrel with hardwood ashes, rainwater was poured through the ashes to leach out the brown lye liquid which would flow into the groove around the stone slab and drip down into a container.

 Some soapmakers used an ash hopper for making lye instead of the barrel method.
 Using the same basic process, the lye dripped into a container located underneath the hopper.